1. When does the Civil Nuclear Credit (CNC) Program start/end?

 The CNC Program was authorized on November 15, 2021, when President Biden signed the Bipartisan Infrastructure Law (BIL).
 The BIL provides $6 billion for civil nuclear credits at $1.2 billion per year over fiscal years 2022 to 2026.
 Funds that are not allocated will be available for future credit allocation until spent or until September 30, 2031, whichever is sooner.

-2. Will the entire $6 billion appropriation be spent during the first Award Period?
+2. Will the entire $6 billion appropriation be spent during Award Cycle 1?

-No, all $6 billion will not be spent during the first award cycle.
+No, all $6 billion will not be spent during award cycle 1.
 Congress appropriated $1.2 billion in each of Fiscal Years 2022 through 2026 for the CNC Program.
 These appropriations will be available for allocations of credits until spent or September 30, 2031, whichever comes first.

-3. What was the focus of the CNC Program first award cycle?
+3. What was the focus of Award Cycle 1?

-The first CNC award cycle prioritizes reactors that have already announced their intention to cease operation.
-To ensure the first award cycle was directed toward nuclear reactors most at risk of imminent closure, the applicant must have demonstrated that it made a public filing on or before November 15, 2021, the date of enactment of the Bipartisan Infrastructure Law, announcing its intention to permanently cease operations of the nuclear reactor on or before September 30, 2026.
+Award cycle 1 prioritized reactors that had already announced their intention to cease operation.
+To ensure that award cycle 1 was directed toward nuclear reactors most at risk of imminent closure, the applicant must have demonstrated that it made a public filing on or before November 15, 2021, the date of enactment of the Bipartisan Infrastructure Law, announcing its intention to permanently cease operations of the nuclear reactor on or before September 30, 2026.
 The filing cannot have been withdrawn, and any conditional statements about market conditions must be verifiable.

 4. How long are civil nuclear credits good for?